“I’d like to be murdered by a jealous wife.”

 “How did you get in?”

 “Through the door.
 I’m confused,” he said.
 “Are you the store owner, the store model, or both?
 If it’s both, then . . . ”

 “I take it by the way you’re dressed that you were satisfied with my pen.”

-She walked toward her office and glanced to the package on the checkout counter.
-In her panicked stated, she must have forgotten to lock the door behind the delivery man thirty minutes ago leaving it open for anyone to walk in.
+She walked toward her office and glanced at the package on the checkout counter.
+In her panicked state, she must have forgotten to lock the door behind the delivery man thirty minutes ago leaving it open for anyone to walk in.
 “Can we discuss my thoughts on the pen over dinner?”

 “No. Let’s talk about other things during dinner.”

 Addie grabbed her purse and stole off the hook near her desk.
 “I agree.
 I’m sure there’s more to your life than your pen.”

 Her routine lunches at The Marquis didn’t compare to tonight’s dining experience.
 The little table lamps Addie admired for years were actually illuminated in the evenings.
 Background music seemed to encapsulate her; it was louder, clearer, yet more sensual.
 And Gene Maxwell was different from Louise, Madge, and David Newton—he looked into her eyes more confidently, spoke directly to her, and rested his left, un-ringed hand very near to hers.
 He shared with her that he grew up on a farm outside of town, was too young and thus missed being drafted into the war, and that he had studied business and chemistry in college.
 He had been at the DuPont Plant in Louisville, Kentucky until his life took a major turn two months ago.
 Every indication was that he didn’t want to elaborate on the story, so Addie didn’t pursue it.
 But throughout his discourse, there was no mention of female friends, girlfriends, or wives.